Skip to main content

 G. Registered person(s) 'fitness to manage and/or carry on' interview

-On receipt of a completed application we will send you a questionnaire to fill in, which asks about the Regulations and your roles and responsibilities.
-We will address any points relating to the Regulations where clarification is needed.
+Prior to the interview we will send you a questionnaire to fill in, which asks about the Regulations and your responsibilities as a registered manager.
+We ask you to return this to us prior to your interview so we can address any points relating to the regulations during the interview.

 Stage 4: Receiving a decision